rowlandcoping/lost-king-part1/README.md

 1:  Using github pages

-- Log in to or create your own github account [HERE](https://github.com/).
+- Log in to or create your own Github account [HERE](https://github.com/).
 - Go to the lost-king-part1 repository [HERE](https://github.com/rowlandcoping/lost-king-part1/) and select 'Fork' to create your own snapshot of the repository.
 - From the forked repository select 'Settings'
 - From the settings page select 'Pages' from the 'Code and automation' section of the left menu.